TheAlgorithms/Algorithms-Explanation/en/Greedy Algorithms/Fractional Knapsack.md

 Ratio(V/W) = 7,10,6,5
 Say those items as A,B,C,D
-next the items should be sorted in descending order on the basis of ratio of value by weight in order to get maximum profit First and foremost, B was picked since its weight is smaller than the knapsack's capacity.
+next, the items should be sorted in descending order based on the ratio of value by weight to get maximum profit First and foremost, B was picked since its weight is smaller than the knapsack's capacity.
 The next item, A, is chosen since the knapsack's available capacity is more than A's weight.
 C is now the next item on the list.
 However, the entire item cannot be chosen because the knapsack's remaining capacity is less than C's weight.
 As a result, the C proportion (60–50)/20)
 The knapsack's capacity is now equal to the specified items.